Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 Looking at a more [complex route](/EndtoEnd/cypress/mocked-routes.js#L15-27) for creating a new task, we can also access the `url` property in order to extract information from it, in this case, a `listId`.
 We also extract the posted JSON data using the `body` property, which has been already parsed for us.

+### Run the e2e tests

+We can then watch the fully end to end tests run with the command `npm run cypress.full.test` which runs `cypress run --spec ./cypress/integration/e2e-spec.js`.
+In this case, we could remove the `spec` specifier as this should be the only test file identified by Cypress.